Previous: Installing Madrigal Up: Madrigal admin guide Next: Madrigal data model

 Prerequisites

-With Madrigal 3, the installation uses a version of python 3 you install yourself.
-The easiest way I have found to install python with scientific tools is to use either apt-get (for ubuntu), or the Anaconda python distribution, or pip.
-The following python modules need to be installed:
+With Madrigal 3, the installation uses a version of python 3 you install yourself, and you have permission to install into.
+The easiest way I have found to create and manage python environments with scientific tools is to use the Anaconda python distribution.

 Installation instructions